Skip to content

 This article summarizes reporting originally published by The Vanderbilt Hustler.

-A column in The Vanderbilt Hustler details the laundry challenges facing Memorial House residents, where an inadequate washer-to-student ratio turns a routine task into a time-consuming ordeal.
+A column in The Vanderbilt Hustler describes the laundry challenges facing Memorial House residents, where a low washer-to-student ratio turns a routine task into an unpredictable, time-consuming process.

 The Ratio Problem